FACTBOX-London Bridge attack - What do we know so far?

 - U.S. President Donald Trump tweeted: "Whatever the United States can do to help out in London and the U.K., we will be there - WE ARE WITH YOU.
 GOD BLESS!"

-- A separate incident in Vauxhall, two miles away, was not related to the other two incidents, police said.
-(Additional reporting by Elisabeth O'Leary; Editing by Guy Faulconbridge and Catherine Evans)
+- A separate incident in Vauxhall, two miles away, was not related to the other two incidents police said.
+(Editing by Guy Faulconbridge)

 * Refinery's fuel production at least 50 pct capacity -trade